GiannisSialmas/JenkinsMakefileGolang/readme.md

 We use the docker.image('sonarsource/sonar-scanner-cli').inside('--network="test"') to spin up the static code analysis scanner docker image inside our test network, in which our SonarQube instance also exists.
 We then pass the sensitive info by unlocking the login secrets from the credentials plugin and pass it to the sonar-scanner command

-Better do this with sonarcloud
+A better way to do this is with sonar cloud if there not other requirenments that block us.